ilkyyldz95/EEG_MVTS/README.md

 ```
 and extends the codebase of George Zerveas et al. A Transformer-based Framework for Multivariate Time Series Representation Learning, in _Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '21), August 14-18, 2021_.

+When using this code, please cite Yıldız Potter et al.

 # Setup

 _Instructions refer to Unix-based systems (e.g. Linux, MacOS)._